natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

     - you can change over time
   - they can be create independently to be attached on demand
   - mulitple EBS volumes can be attached to a single instance
   - The root volume is automatically checked to delete on termination but subsiquent ones added are not checked for that.
-However you can change what you want to happen for both the root volume and other volumes
+You can change this when you create your instance in the storage section.
+  - You can view volumes of instances in the storage tab of your instance in block devices
+  ********
+  #### Creating Volumes
+  - Make sure to select the same availibilty zone for your volume that your instance is in